Call now in confidence immediate help & advice 24/7

 The vast majority of people who go to rehab will stay for around 28 days.

-Can I do a cannabis rehab in Cumbria?
+Can I Attend a Cannabis Rehab in Cumbria?

 Group celebrating sunset in Cumbria